fix8/fix8/README.md

 ## Building on Linux/UNIX, MacOS and Windows

 Either clone from the project on github or download the tarball.
+For Linux/UNIX/MacOS, both shared and static versions of the library are built.
+Only shared versions of the schema libraries are built.
 The Windows build now also uses cmake (either msvc or vscode).

 ```bash